RaunoT/plex-rewind/README.md

 ## Getting started

-1. Get the latest release from the [releases page](https://github.com/RaunoT/plex-rewind/releases) or clone the repository:
+1. Grab the latest release from the [releases page](https://github.com/RaunoT/plex-rewind/releases) or clone the repository:

 ```
 git clone https://github.com/RaunoT/plex-rewind.git --branch main
 ```

 2. Fill out the variables in the `.env` file.

-Check out the [variables reference](https://github.com/RaunoT/plex-rewind/wiki/Variables-reference) section in the Wiki for more information.
+   Check out the [variables reference](https://github.com/RaunoT/plex-rewind/wiki/Variables-reference) in the wiki for more information.

-3. Run `docker compose build` to build the application and then `docker compose up -d` to start it.
+3. Run `docker compose up --build -d` to build and start the application.

-   To update, download the latest release, or if you cloned the repo, run `git pull` and then `docker compose up --build -d`.
+   To update, download the latest release, or if you cloned the repo, run `git pull` and then repeat the Docker command.

 4. The application should now be running on [http://localhost:8383](http://localhost:8383).

 5. (optional) You can expose the app to the internet using a reverse proxy of your choice.
-Or you can skip all of the above, fork this repository instead, and deploy it to [Vercel](https://vercel.com).
+Or you can skip all of the above, fork this repository, and deploy it to [Vercel](https://vercel.com).
 You can set the env variables under "Settings > Environment Variables" for your project.

 ## Donate

 If you like this project and wish to support it, you can do so by donating via [Patreon](https://www.patreon.com/PlexRewind) or [PayPal](https://paypal.me/raunot).
-Thank you!
+Thank you! ❤️

 _Please note that supporting does not guarantee any support or future developments._